amdigital-co-uk/docs-playbook/docs/Department-Policies/Absence-Leave.md

 Unplanned leave is any short notice leave that has not been booked in advance.

-It happens, _and that's OK_.
+It hapens, _and that's OK_.
 As we, by definition, did not plan for it, our plans will probably be affected by it.

 1. Follow the HR guidelines on communicating unplanned absence.
 1. Additionally: